MorehouseJ09/dotfiles/README.md

 4. `symlinks/` symlinked files for configuration
 5. `scripts/` scripts to be added to path.
 Global scripts / short-programs

+## Customizing

+This project depends upon a "personal" directory with the same structure.
+I recommend placing this in `$HOME/.personal`.
+Install script will symlink all personal/symlinks.
+Bootstrap script will load all personal/src

+## ENV Files

+I usually have env settings for different work environments, for instance a personal env and a work environment.
+In my `$HOME/.personal/symlinks` I keep a `personal.env` file and a `work.env` file with settings for each environment.
+By setting the environment variable `EXPORTS_FILE` you can specify a default environment to be bootstrapped at terminal startup.

 ## References / Inspiration

 * [dotfiles.github.io](http://dotfiles.github.io/)
 * [Adam V Dotfiles](https://github.com/adamv/dotfiles)